A self dumping hopper is a large sturdy container that allows an operator to dump its contents without coming in direct contact with them.

 Besides these varieties, we also offer custom hoppers to meet your specific material handling requirements.
 Our engineers and fabrication specialists can design a hopper according to the size, capacity and features you require.
 Contact us to discuss your needs.

-Now that you’ve learned more about Roura self dumping hoppers, you know why they’re the best time- and cost-saving tools for your operations.
+Now that you’ve learned more about dump hoppers, you know why they’re the best time- and cost-saving tools for your operations.
 Whether you desire a pre-fabricated or custom hopper, we’re ready to make your material handling solutions come to life.
-To learn more or speak to us about your specific needs, complete our online contact form.
-You can also call our Michigan offices at (800) 968-9070 or our Mississippi location at (800) 654-9147.
+To learn more or speak to us about your specific needs, contact us today.